harshagarwal-mono/DataCreationScripts/LicenseManagement/README.md

 ### Priority and Behavior

 1. User Selection:
-   - If `profileIds` is provided, those specific users will be used
+   - If `profileIds` is provided:
+     - Those specific users will be used
+     - `usersCount` will be automatically set to the number of provided profileIds
+     - Any manually provided `usersCount` will be overridden
-   - If only `usersCount` is provided, random users will be selected
+   - If only `usersCount` is provided:
+     - Random users will be selected up to the specified count
    - `profileIds` takes priority if both are provided

 2. Style Selection:
-   - If `styleIds` is provided, those specific styles will be used
+   - If `styleIds` is provided:
+     - Those specific styles will be used
+     - `eventsCount` will be automatically set to the number of provided styleIds
+     - Any manually provided `eventsCount` will be overridden
-   - If only `eventsCount` is provided, random styles will be selected
+   - If only `eventsCount` is provided:
+     - Random styles will be selected up to the specified count
    - `styleIds` takes priority if both are provided

 This flexibility allows for both targeted testing with specific IDs and random generation with counts.